cicirello/generate-sitemap/README.md

 [![GitHub](https://img.shields.io/github/license/cicirello/generate-sitemap)](https://github.com/cicirello/generate-sitemap/blob/master/LICENSE)
 ![GitHub top language](https://img.shields.io/github/languages/top/cicirello/generate-sitemap)

-This action generates a sitemap for a website hosted on GitHub Pages, and has the following features:
+The generate-sitemap GitHub action generates a sitemap for a website hosted on GitHub Pages, and has the following features:
 * Support for both xml and txt sitemaps (you choose using one of the action's inputs).
 * When generating an xml sitemap, it uses the last commit date of each file to generate the `<lastmod>` tag in the sitemap entry.